mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/guides/vm-setup.md

 ## Building VM Images from Source

-For advanced users who want to understand or modify the VM build process, see the [VM README](../../vm/README.md).
+For advanced users who want to understand or modify the VM build process, see the [VM README](https://github.com/mrs-electronics-inc/mrs-sdk-qt/tree/main/docs/vm/README.md).

-The Packer configuration in the `vm/` directory is fully open-source and can be customized to add additional software or hardware kits.

-## Next Steps

-- [Installation Guide](/guides/installation) - Set up the SDK from the VM
-- [Getting Started](/docs) - Start developing with Qt